 Human Services Concentration Goals

-- Strengthening students’ confidence in their ability to function effectively in a professional setting.
+- Strengthen students’ confidence in their ability to function effectively in a professional setting.

-- Providing students with an opportunity to explore career possibilities in the mental health area on a first hand basis.
+- Provide students with an opportunity to explore career possibilities in the mental health field on a first-hand basis.

-- Enhancing students’ employability in their chosen field by providing them with work experience in that field.
+- Enhance students’ employability in their chosen human services field by providing them with work experience in that field.

 Molly Brown, PhD